drocheam/optrace/docs/source/usage/elements.rst

 __________________

 A :class:`Detector <optrace.tracer.geometry.detector.Detector>` enables the rendering of images and spectra on its geometry.
-But by itself, it has no effect on raytracing.
+It has no effect on any rays by itself.
+Making the detector non-interacting has the advantage that the rays don't need to be recalculated when the detector is moved or changed in any other way.

 It takes a surface parameter and the position parameter as arguments.